If I am being referred to the Office of Student Conduct, what will happen?

 permitted to speak or to participate directly in any conference or appeal.

 How are sanctions decided?

-Will disciplinary sanctions appear on my academic transcript?
+Will my sanctions appear on my academic transcript?

 What if I do not complete an assigned sanction?

-A student may request an appeal on one or both of the following grounds:
+A student may request an appeal on one or multiple of the following grounds: